-Jenni is currently Deputy Dean of Graduate Studies, Associate Professor of Speech Pathology, and School Graduate Research Coordinator for all Allied Health disciplines at La Trobe University where she has been responsible for the education of speech pathology students in Victoria in the area of voice for 28 years.
+Jenni became a Professor Emeritus in Speech Pathology in the School of Allied Health, at La Trobe University in 2020.
+She previously held the position of Deputy Dean of Graduate Studies, Associate Professor of Speech Pathology, and School Graduate Research Coordinator for all Allied Health disciplines at La Trobe University where she was responsible for the education of speech pathology students in Victoria in the area of voice for 28 years.
 She was also Head of the School of Human Communication Sciences at La Trobe 10 years from 2002-2012.
 Jenni works clinically at the Melbourne Voice Analysis Centre and the Royal Victorian Eye and Ear Hospital.

 In recognition of her extensive experience and expertise, Jenni has been invited to give presentations both across Australia and around the world for speech pathologists, voice scientists and laryngologists across a wide variety of voice-related topics.
 She has published 70 journal papers and book chapters and presented more than 120 conference papers and workshops in Australia, New Zealand, South East Asia, Europe and North America.
 Most of her conference papers have been as an invited speaker.
 Her major area of clinical and research interest is in voice production and vocal disorders, particularly in professional voice users such as teachers, singers and actors as well as in children and people with neurological conditions.
 She has a particular interest in the perceptual, acoustic, and endoscopic evaluation of disordered voice and in the management of the voice and communication difficulties experienced by transgender people.